Summer Hydration 101: What Most People Get Wrong (and How to Get It Right)

 - Drink regularly: Don’t wait until you’re thirsty.
 Thirst can be a delayed indicator of dehydration3.

-- Monitor urine color: Aim for pale yellow urine, which typically indicates proper hydration4.
+- Monitor your urine: Aim for pale yellow urine, which typically indicates proper hydration4.

-- Eat water-rich foods: Incorporate fruits and vegetables like watermelon, cucumbers and strawberries into your diet.
+- Eat water-rich foods: Incorporate fruits and vegetables like watermelon, cucumbers and strawberries into your meals.

 - Limit diuretics: Reduce intake of alcohol and caffeinated beverages, as they can increase fluid loss5.